Twint-AG/twint-shopware-plugin/docs/install-guide.md

 ### 3 Install the extension

-After the `TWINT` plugin was uploaded -> Click the `Install` link to install the extention
+After the `TWINT` plugin was uploaded -> Click the `Install` link to install the extension

 <img src="./screenshots/extension-imported.png" alt="Enable the TWINT Payment extension" width="900" height="auto">